Genya Ravan: Ten Wheel Drive and solo career

 Billed as "Goldie", she released the original version of the Carole King-Gerry Goffin composition "Goin' Back" in the spring of 1966.
 However, this single was withdrawn within a week by producer Andrew Loog Oldham due to disagreements with Goffin and King over altered lyrics.
 The song was covered by Dusty Springfield three months later, making the top 10 in the UK Singles Chart.
+It was recorded and released as a single the following year by the Byrds; it was included on their album The Notorious Byrd Brothers.

 In 1969, Ravan and partners Aram Schefrin and Mike Zager formed Ten Wheel Drive, which lasted three years.
 They recorded three albums for Polydor Records: Construction number 1, Brief Replies, Peculiar Friends Are Better Than No Friends.
 Ravan left the band in 1972.
-She was signed to Columbia Records by Clive Davis where she made one album in 1972 titled Genya Ravan.
-She made four more solo albums through the 1970s.
+She was signed to Columbia Records by Clive Davis, and she made one album for Columbia in 1972 titled Genya Ravan.
+She made four more solo albums during the 1970s.

 "She oversings, the band's ordinary, and the lyrics (both hers and those she chooses) often get blowzy; the only grade-A cuts are 'Jerry's Pigeons' and (A plus) 'The Sweetest One.'
 So maybe I'm soft—maybe I just can't resist a real New York doll.
 In a woman who combines the hip cool of Lou Reed with the emotionality of Springsteen, a case of Joplinitis—a rare disease these days—is rather endearing."